Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MAY id="rust-subclients-return" %} return clients from other clients e.g., a `DatabaseClient` from a `CosmosClient`.

+{% include requirement/MUSTNOT id="rust-subclients-create" %} define constructors on subclients.
+They must be constructed only from other clients.

 {% include requirement/MUST id="rust-subclients-suffix" %} name all client methods returning a client with the `_client` suffix e.g., `CosmosClient::database_client()`.

+{% include requirement/MUSTNOT id="rust-subclients-export" %} export subclients from the crate root.

 {% include requirement/MUSTNOT id="rust-subclients-noasync" %} define client methods returning a client as asynchronous.